CLICK AN ICON TO FIND OUT MORE

 The war on children is the tragedy of our time.
 Children are more at risk from conflict than at any time in the past 20 years.

-In 2018, we treated life-threatening injuries and helped children recover from their horrific experiences.
+Last year, we treated life-threatening injuries and helped children recover from their horrific experiences.

 We worked to keep at-risk children out of armed groups and reunited others with their families.